 What does it mean if your cash flow ratio falls below 1.0?
 This suggests a cash flow issue.
 In other words, you don’t have money coming in to cover your short-term liabilities.
 Your business will need to increase the incoming cash or borrow to cover the shortfall.
 However, borrowing in this situation could be tricky because creditors don’t like to see an OCF ratio of less than 1.0.
 And keep in mind that borrowing money as a solution to short-term cash flow woes won’t help your business in the long run.

 The Difference Between Operating Cash Flow and Net Income

 At first glance, operational cash flow and net income are very similar, yet the two aren’t the same.

 Net income gets calculated as business revenue minus expenses, taxes, and the cost of goods sold.
 On the other hand, your operational cash flow figure gets calculated as the cash generated from your business operations, less the current liabilities.
 The key difference has to do with the timing.
 While net income focuses on revenue, the cash that “revenue” generated might not yet have been collected.

-Keeping an eye on your OCF ratio regularly lets you see patterns and trends early on, giving you a chance to address cash flow issues quickly.
+Keeping an eye on your OCF ratio regularly lets you see patterns and trends early on, giving you a chance to quickly address cash flow issues.
 And creditors and investors look at operational cash flow to get a clear picture of a business’s current financial health.
 Sales, revenue, and accounts receivables are indeed essential business figures.
 Yet they don’t help your business until they turn into operating cash.
 After all, you can’t pay bills with money you don’t yet have in the bank.

 Common Causes for Cash Flow Problems